4 Fun Things: Here’s what’s happening in the Bay Area

 Here are KRON4 Meteorologist Lawrence Karnow’s 4 Fun Things to do this weekend in the Bay Area.

-Learn what to do with your kitchen or garden waste in Palo Alto on Saturday from 10 a.m. to 12 p.m.
+Help pick up litter along the creek and celebrate the Earth from 9 a.m. to 12 p.m.
 For more details, CLICK HERE.